platocrat/leetcode/data-structures-and-algorithms/hash-table/medium/brick-wall/README.md

 **Note:**
 1. The width sum of bricks in different rows are the same and won't exceed INT_MAX.
 1. The number of bricks in each row is in range [1,10,000].
 The height of wall is in range [1,10,000].
 Total number of bricks of the wall won't exceed 20,000.

+## Intuition
+Find min number of crossed bricks

+find max number of skipped bricks ('gaps' between bricks)

+Idea: build map from each vertical line to count of gaps it goes "through"

+Return wall height - maximum count

+How do we build this map line2count?